Abandoned & Little-Known Airfields:

 I did not see any buildings at the airport, but I think I did see a wind sock."

-The airport site is adjacent to the east side of Route 96, a half mile north of Route 299.
+Willow Creek Airport is located adjacent to the east side of Route 96, a half mile north of Route 299.

 ____________________________________________________